The Gospel According to Ezekiel, Chapters 34

 Context from Ezekiel's Recommissioning

 Last week we examined chapter 33 and the recommissioning of Ezekiel.
 Back in chapter 3, we saw the circumstances of his initial commissioning.
 To bring a message of judgment, Ezekiel needed a burning sense of God's holiness within him.
-God warned him he would be among briers, thorns, thistles, and scorpions—like sitting on scorpions as a prophet of judgment.
+God warned him that he would be among briers, thorns, and scorpions—like sitting on scorpions as a prophet of judgment.

 Obeying means making God your primary source of joy, satisfaction, worship, and service—no idolatry.
 Doing the word saves from sin and brings a lifestyle of privilege and blessing.
 God's word never returns void; it accomplishes its purpose.